History of China (2002–present): Population

 While there have been major economic reforms, the government has been slow on political reform, citing that social stability is vital for a developing economy.
 Few analysts believe the PRC will democratize quickly, but many see democratization as an inevitable end of the economic reforms.
 Many in mainland China see one-party rule as effective and any talk of political reform is meant to change the way the party governs, rather than remove it from power.
 In recent years, local elections with more candidates than positions available have become regular, yet talking about major changes at higher levels remains taboo.

 Pollution

 China's reliance on coal continue to damage its already compromised air quality.
 Some of its major cities are among the most polluted in the world.

-Future prospects

-Domestic issues require more attention from the central government than ever before.
-The growing number of public protests against corruption in China, along with the increasing wealth gap, require political action to stabilize the country.
-In addition, provincial-level authorities are separating themselves in policy development and implementation from guidelines laid out by the central government.
-Currently China's leaders have focused on economic means of resolving these problems.
-Whether they will attempt political reforms may decide how successfully China's internal problems can be resolved.

-The Olympics took place in Beijing in August 2008.
-Expo 2010 took place in Shanghai.
-To investors and firms, mainland China represents a vast market that has yet to be fully tapped.
-This point is best illustrated by the rapid growth of cell phone and Internet users in mainland China.
-Educationally, the PRC is forging ahead as partnerships and exchanges with foreign universities have helped create new research opportunities for its students.
-Human rights issues remain a concern among members of the world community and Chinese activists.
-Many countries hope for China to effectively deal with the challenges within the country, in order to ensure the prosperity of China.
-Furthermore, many countries have significant trade relations with China, so the 2015 Chinese stock market crash was seen as significant.